 Social care is also changing, as the support of extended family members and neighbours has been increasingly been replaced by reliance on the state.
 As the cost of dealing with an ageing population rises, so the NHS and local government are trying to involve volunteers in community care.

 However, there are still enough volunteers of working age to run activities for young people, while retired people are happy to run groups for older people.
 All these organisations would be delighted to hear from community minded folk.
-You will find contact details in our Directory.
-And on most Saturday mornings the Church Hall hosts a coffee morning as a fundraiser for a local organisation, and these are usually very well attended.
+On most Saturday mornings the Church Hall hosts a coffee morning as a fundraiser for a local organisation, and these are usually very well attended.